ViktorHaag/old-huron-archive/content/posts/building-event-tables.rst

 Eventually, one key to old-style sandbox play in any game genre is letting your dice choice drive the game and that means _event tables_.
-Later versions of the original _Traveller_ game actually give more useful support for the referee in this regard than the original three books; I'm going to borrow some of these techniques from the later editions and add them to the toolkit for my game.
+Later versions of the original _Traveller_ game actually give more useful support for the referee in this regard than the original three books; I am going to borrow some of these techniques from the later editions and add them to the toolkit for my game.
 """
 categories = ["traveller", "rpg"]